orreryworks/orrery/specification.md

 ### 4.1 Built-in Types

-Filament provides eight built-in shape types:
+Filament provides eight built-in shape types and one built-in relation type:

 - `Rectangle`: A rectangular shape with customizable properties
 - `Oval`: An elliptical shape with customizable properties